Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Discussion and Conclusion

 As stated philosophically in Ref.~\cite{Smolin}, the physical world is made of processes instead of objects, and the properties are described in terms of relationships between events.
 Based on the initial RQM reformulation effort~\cite{Rovelli96}, Ref.~\cite{Yang2017} and this paper together further show that quantum mechanics can be constructed by shifting the starting point from the independent properties of a quantum system to the relational properties among quantum systems.
 The reformulation results in more clarity of many subtle physical concepts.
-We hope this is one step towards a better understanding of quantum mechanics.
+We envision next step is to investigate how the relational probability amplitude matrix and the measurement formulations are transformed when switching QRFs.
+It is our belief that these efforts together is one step towards a better understanding of quantum mechanics.